 8. Property orders after separation are not guaranteed

-Up until recently there was a prevailing wisdom that after separation everyone would get a piece of the pie.
-The High Court has recently clarified that you cannot assume that just by nature of a separation there should be any adjustment of property interests.
+Up until recently, there was prevailing wisdom that after separation everyone would get a piece of the pie.
+The High Court has recently clarified that you cannot assume that just by nature of separation there should be any adjustment of property interests.
 This might be because each party has about what they should have in their own names, or because one of the parties has not contributed in a way that would justify an alteration.
 What’s important to consider is whether an alteration of property interests is ‘just and equitable’ this is determined by the various factors set out in the Family Law Act.

 At Doolan Wagner Family Lawyers we are specialised in the resolution of complex family law matters.
-If you have recently separated or have a Family Law enquiry, you can contact us on (02) 9437 0010 or send us an email to firstname.lastname@example.org to discuss your matter in complete confidence.
+If you have recently separated or had a Family Law enquiry, you can contact us on (02) 9437 0010 or send us an email to firstname.lastname@example.org to discuss your matter in complete confidence.

 About the Authors:

 Lisa Wagner is Managing Director and Principal of Doolan Wagner Family Lawyers.
 Lisa is an Accredited Family Law specialist, a Collaboratively trained Family Lawyer and a nationally registered Family Dispute Resolution Practitioner.
-Lisa has close to 30 years’ experience as a specialist family lawyer, experienced litigator and skilful negotiator in all family law matters.
+Lisa has close to 30 years of experience as a specialist family lawyer, experienced litigator and skilful negotiator in all family law matters.

 Connect with Lisa on LinkedIn: linkedin.com/in/lisawagnerdwfl